This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 The learning curve for design tools like Photoshop or Illustrator is quite steep.

 Now don’t get me wrong, I love Photoshop.
-But sometimes I just want to get a great visual with as few clicks as possible, instead of spending time drawing one.
+But sometimes, I want to get a great visual with as few clicks as possible instead of spending time drawing one.

 How Canva can Help You with Your Blog

 You can create custom size pictures to illustrate your content (I will show you further down this page), but there are also gorgeous templates for business cards, websites, worksheets.